 語尾 are fundamental to Japanese.
 In a broad sense, they're any ending at the end of a sentence, but we'll use 語尾 interchangeably with 終助詞 (final particles).
 The two most important ones are よ and ね.
-At their most basic understanding, よ emphasizing emotion, judgment, or assertion, and ね seeks agreement and or respond from the addressee(s).
+At their most basic understanding, よ emphasizing emotion, judgment, or assertion, and ね seeks agreement and/or a response from the addressee(s).

 These particles are best understand in regards to intonation and role of necessity.
 So, this lesson will first see why we sometimes have to use them and discuss what the actual uses are based on intonation.

 よ is perhaps less important than ね because its absence does not cause a sentence to sound unnatural as often.
 As (over)use can sound rude to superiors, its use is not often positively taught.
 When you use よ, you are presenting something that the listener is supposed to then recognize.
 For instance, sentences like 「はい分かりましたよ」 and 「私がやりますよ」 can easily be interpreted as complaining, especially the first one, and at the very least, you could be showing frustration.
 You are telling the person that he should know that you already know.